lienjenns/Thesis_Matrix_Part/ILP/README.md

 # Use:
 To use this program you need to install IBM ILOG CPLEX , see  <sup>[1](#1)</sup>.
- Open ILP.sln with visual studio.
+Build with micrososft visual studio in release mode(x64), the executable can be found in the x64 directory.

 ## Run: